Nineshadow/bfc/README.txt

 HOW TO USE :
 bfc.exe generates an assembly source file which can then be compiled into an executable.
 To generate this assembly soure file :
-(while in the same directory as bfkc.exe)
+(while in the same directory as bfc.exe)

 bfc.exe <input_file> <output_file>